Beddington: Carew Manor

-Archaeologists have discovered a Tudor garden including a grotto at Carew Manor, believed to have been created by Sir Francis Carew in the 16th century.
-Its exact location has not been disclosed in order to protect it from looting.
+Archaeologists have discovered an ornate Tudor garden including a grotto, dating to the ownership of Sir Francis Carew in the 16th century.
+Its exact location has not been disclosed to protect it.

-As well as Carew Manor, the family have given their name to a street in nearby Wallington, Carew Road.
+The family have given their name to a street, generally considered in Wallington, Carew Road.

 Carew Arms

 Arms of Carew: Or, 3 lions passant in pale sable were the arms shown on the seal of "Nicholas de Carreu" (c.
 1255 – 1311), appended to the Barons' Letter, 1301, which he joined as "Lord of Mulesford" and which were blazoned for the same bearer in the Caerlaverock Poem or Roll of Arms of 1300, when he was present at the Siege of Caerlaverock Castle.
 From him are descended the Carew baronets of Antony and of Haccombe, the Earl of Totnes and Baron Carew.